 The timeline for response

-In 2017, the Ministry of Health launched a transformational team-based primary health-care strategy envisioned to increase patient attachment and access to quality, comprehensive, culturally safe, and person-centered primary care services throughout the province.
-The Nurse in Practice is part of this work to expand access to team-based care for people living in B.C.
+In 2018, the Ministry of Health launched a transformational team-based primary health-care strategy envisioned to increase patient attachment and access to quality, comprehensive, culturally safe, and person-centered primary care services throughout the province.
+The Nurse in Practice program is part of this work to expand access to team-based care for people living in B.C.

 Read more about government’s work to expand access to primary-care providers and team-based care: